-Practice the Full Lotus Posture Correctly
+How to do the Yoga Full Lotus Posture Correctly

 The Full Lotus Posture (Padmasana) is a wonderful Power Yoga exercise for opening up the hips and creating flexibility in the ankles and knees.
-Practiced in moderation, the Lotus can invigorate the nerves of your legs and thighs.
+Practiced in moderation, the Full Lotus Posture can invigorate the nerves of your legs and thighs.
 The strength and flexibility that you gain by practicing the Lotus Posture can even help you to avoid injuries when you’re partaking in other activities, such as hiking and skiing.

 The Lotus Posture is named for the lotus flower — a type of water lily that has multiple petals and floats on ponds and slow streams.
 When you see a real lotus flower, up close and personal, you understand how this posture inherited its name.
 The lotus flower possesses a calm, quiet beauty that yoga practitioners can contemplate — and mirror — in this seated posture.